MalifaciousGames/Mali-s-Macros/README.md

 #### Like the macros and have a few bucks to spare? ####

 You should consider donating to Sugarcube's dev, Thomas Michael Edwards, or to Chris, Klembot, Klimas who manages the Twine application.
-Both of them have done more for the community that I ever will.
+Both of them have done more for the community than I ever could.

 TME: https://www.motoslave.net/sugarcube/2/ (top right).